blossm-network/toolbox/packages/lib/basic_token/README.md

-Gets a connection token to communicate with a router.
+Gets a connection token to communicate with a network.